IcaliaLabs/LoginKit/README.md

 ### Login Coordinator

 Everything is handled through the **LoginCoordinator** class.
-You insantiate it and pass the root view controller which is the UIViewController from which the LoginKit process will be started (presented) on.
+You instantiate it and pass the root view controller which is the UIViewController from which the LoginKit process will be started (presented) on.
 This will usually be self.

 ```swift
 import LoginKit